ttaoREtw/Hidden-Markov-Model-for-Toy-Dataset/README.md

 # Hidden-Markov-Model
 Simple HMM for speech recognition.

-This is a homework of this awesome speech processing [course](http://ocw.aca.ntu.edu.tw/ntu-ocw/ocw/cou/104S204).
+This is a homework of this awesome speech processing [course](http://ocw.aca.ntu.edu.tw/ntu-ocw/ocw/cou/104S204) which is offered in Mandarin.